-Strap / Bracelet: Oyster bracelet; Leather strap with gold fold-over clasp
+– Strap / Bracelet: Oyster Bracelet; Jubilee Bracelet; Oysterflex Bracelet; Leather strap (Discontinued)

 About the Rolex Sky-Dweller

-It is hard to fault the Rolex Sky-Dweller’s aesthetics.
-It is (and always has been) decidedly on brand.
-It looked like a Rolex from the get-go, but for some reason, it did not receive the immediate love that the brand expected it would.
+It is hard to fault the Rolex Sky Dweller’s aesthetics.
+It is (and always has been) decidedly on-brand for a watch from The Crown.
+The Sky-Dweller looked like a Rolex watch from the get-go, but for some reason, it did not receive the immediate love that the brand likely expected that it would.

 Some of Rolex’s most recent collection additions to the men’s side of its catalog have been the Yacht-Master II (2007), the Deepsea (2008), the Datejust II (2009), and the Sky-Dweller (2012).
-While the Datejust II was intended as a modernized take on the Datejust, and the Deepsea designed to add a further dimension to the Sea-Dweller line, the Yacht-Master II and the Sky-Dweller stuck out like sore thumbs for their incredible complexity.
+While the Datejust II was intended as a modernized take on the Datejust, and the Deepsea was designed to add a further dimension to the Sea-Dweller line, the Yacht-Master II and the Sky Dweller stuck out like sore thumbs for the incredible complexity of their features.

-There are far more complicated watches in the world than either of these models, but for Rolex, whose watches generally focus on performing simple tasks as effectively as they can be performed, this was something rather special.
-The Yacht-Master II boasted a complication so esoteric that even those for whom it was designed would probably have to take to the high seas with the instruction manual in hand for the first couple of regattas with the YMII.
+There are far more complicated watches in the world than either of these models, but for Rolex – a brand whose watches generally focus on performing simple tasks as effectively as they can be performed, this was something rather special.
+The Yacht-Master II boasted a complication so esoteric that even those for whom it was designed would probably have to take to the high seas with the instruction manual in hand for the first couple of regattas.